Doctor of Education Degree

 After all materials are received, applicants will be interviewed by the Faculty Admissions Committee (FAC).
-These interviews will be held in person or by Skype.
+These interviews will be held in person or virtually.

 Once the interviews are completed, the FAC will meet to make final selections for the cohort and all applicants will be notified regarding the committee’s decision.